 Prior to the merger, ATK had seen revenue declines over the last few years.
 Revenues fell 5% from $4.61 billion in 2012 to $4.36 billion in 2013.
 Profits, however, jumped 4% from $263 million to $272 million due to lower operating expenses and the absence of litigation, accrual, and realignment charges.

 The declines were driven by a 7% drop in aerospace sales as a result of the completion of NASA's Space Shuttle program and reduced production levels on other programs.
 Within its defense segment, ATK was hurt by a dip in energetics systems sales as a result of the loss of a facility management contract.
 This segment also experienced a decrease in small-caliber systems sales due to lower demand for non-standard ammunition.

 Mergers and Acquisitions

-In a large move to bolster its sporting segment, ATK in late 2013 purchased Bushnell for $985 million.
-Bushnell makes rifle scopes, binoculars, and gun accessories, and ATK is making the transaction to capitalize on the surge in overall sales for guns and ammunition in the US.
+In a large move to bolster its sporting segment, Orbital ATK in late 2013 purchased Bushnell for $985 million.
+Bushnell makes rifle scopes, binoculars, and gun accessories, and Orbital ATK is making the transaction to capitalize on the surge in overall sales for guns and ammunition in the US.
 The purchase allowed it to penetrate the new sports markets of golf, camping, and snow skiing.

-Also in 2013, ATK picked up Caliber Company (the parent company of Savage Sports Corporation) for $315 million.
-Savage is a leading maker of rifles and shotguns, and the deal fortified ATK's own portfolio of consumer brands.
+Also in 2013, Orbital ATK picked up Caliber Company (the parent company of Savage Sports Corporation) for $315 million.
+Savage is a leading maker of rifles and shotguns, and the deal fortified Orbital ATK's own portfolio of consumer brands.